CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

           2. Check project/expense type
           3. Check the receipt date (should match date entered in Unanet)
           4. Check the receipt amount (should match amount entered in Unanet)
-          5. Check the credit card number does not end in 2997.
+          5. Check the credit card number does not end in ****.
 If it does, then the receipt needs to be associated with our company credit card and not reimbursed.
-If it is the company credit card, click on 'disapprove' and ask the  requestor to resubmit with 'Henry's Visa' for Payment Method (on the Details page)
+If it is the company credit card, click on 'disapprove' and ask the  requestor to resubmit with '**** Visa' for Payment Method (on the Details page)

-    e.
-If there are any problems with the the report, click on 'disapprove' and let the requestor know why you have disapproved it
+    - If there are any problems with the the report, click on 'disapprove' and let the requestor know why you have disapproved it
-    f.
-If all looks good, click on 'Approve'
+    - If all looks good, click on 'Approve'

 **Expense report and request statuses and what they mean:**